matthewkling/ggcube/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ggcube** extends ggplot2 to support 3D figures.
-Use it to create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.
+**ggcube** lets you build 3D figures using ggplot2.
+Use it to create 3D surfaces, volumes, scatter plots, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.

-The package provides a variety of 3D-specific `geom` functions to render surfaces, prisms, points, and paths in 3D.
+The package provides a variety of 3D-specific `geoms` to render surfaces, prisms, points, and paths in 3D; it also works with some standard ggplot2 layer functions.
 You can control plot geometry with 3D projection parameters, can apply a range of 3D lighting models, and can mix 3D layers with 2D layers rendered on cube faces.

-**ggcube** aims for seamless integration with ggplot2.
-Standard ggplot2 features work as expected, including faceting, themes, scales, legends, and layering.
-In addition to the 3D-specific functions, it also works with many existing ggplot2 stats and geoms.
+Standard ggplot2 features like faceting, themes, scales, and legends work as expected.

 WARNING: This package is in development and has not yet been officially released.
-Bugs and breaking changes are not unlikely.
+There are bugs, and future API changes are possible.

 ## Installation